UANATACA/RA-REPO/ra_gui.md

 <div id="SELLOPJqscd" style="padding-top: 60px;"><h2>SELLOPJqscd<h2></div>

-Eletronic seal certificate, issued on a smartcard or a cryptographic token and intended for the eletronic signature.
+Electronic seal certificate, issued on a smartcard or a cryptographic token and intended for the electronic signature.

 <table>
 <th>Field</th>